 The extension of the L-1A Visa is the "horse's foot" of this visa.
 It is required that the US company already employs so many employees, that the manager or manager only digested.
 The bar is set high.
 That does not mean it's impossible, but it's not easy to get.

 What alternative is there if the L-1A extension is not positive?
 As a rule, you can then switch to E-2.
 All expenditures that have been made over the year and even before can be considered an investment.

-A widespread question is whether is not obstructed by the change from L-1A also the way to a green card.
+A common question is whether changing to L-1A is not the way to the Green Card.
 This is not the case.
-As long as the home business is maintained and the managing director or manager shall act in that position in the United States, the basic elements remain intact regardless of whether the applicant has an E-2 or L-1A Visa for Multinational Manager Green Card.
+As long as the home company remains and the manager or manager operates in that position in the US, the basic elements of a Multinational Manager Green Card will remain, regardless of whether the applicant has an E-2 or L-1A Visa.

-The E-2 investors Visa requires an investment of at least $ 80.000 to $ 100.000 in the purchase or re-establishment of a US business.
+The E-2 Investor Visa requires an investment of at least $ 80.000 to $ 100.000 in the purchase or start-up of a US business.

 Again, the US company must already be set up and ready for a visa application.
 If an existing business is acquired, the purchase contract must be present and the purchase amount must be in a trust account.
 The assignment may be subject to the condition of visa issuance.
 With the E-2 Visa, it does not matter if the applicant has a "home" company or not.
 The visa is issued for 2 to 5 years and includes, like the L-1A Visa, spouse and children until the 21.
 Year of life with one.

 So far there is no direct route from the E-2 Visa to the Green Card.
 Although the bill already exists, it is unknown whether and, if so, when it will be decided.
 In other words, if the investor wants to get the green card and has an active company in their home country, then it is advisable to maintain it in order to pave the way to the Multinational Manager Green Card.
 Because this presupposes that the applicant is active in two active companies in two different countries as managing director or manager.